starship/starship/docs/de-DE/config/README.md

 ## Zeichen

-Das `character` Modul zeigt ein Zeichen ( meistens einen Pfeil "❯") vor der Texteingabe an.
+The `character` module shows a character (usually an arrow) beside where the text is entered in your terminal.

-Das Zeichen zeigt an ob der letzte Befehl erfolgreich war, oder einen Fehler erzeugt hat.
+The character will tell you whether the last command was successful or not.
 It can do this in two ways:

 - changing color (`red`/`green`)
 - changing shape (`❯`/`✖`)